-The Special Educational Needs Code of Practice 2014 states that a child or young person has SEN if they have a learning difficulty or disability which calls for
+The Special Educational Needs Code of Practice 2014 states that a child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.
+A child of compulsory school age or a young person has a learning difficulty if they:

-- (a) Have a significantly greater difficulty in learning than the majority of others of the same age; or - (b) Have a disability which prevents or hinders then from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.
+- (a) Have a significantly greater difficulty in learning than the majority of others of the same age; or - (b) Have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.

-High quality teaching that is differentiated and personalised will meet the individual needs of the majority of children and young people.
-Some children and young people need educational provision that is additional to or different from this.
+High quality first teaching that is differentiated and personalised will meet the individual needs of the majority of children and young people.
+Some children and young people need educational provision that is additional to, or different from this.
 This is special educational provision under Section 21 of the Children and Families Act 2014.
-We use their best endeavours to ensure that such provision is made for those who need it.
+We endeavour to ensure that such provision is made for those who need it.
 Special educational provision is underpinned by high quality teaching.